svfarago/plotly_challenge/README.md

 ### Operating Instructions =============
-*All pages are designed to run and interact with one another on a local machine.
-Web pages are not hosted on a central server.
+*All pages hosted on GitHub Pages.

 1. Open index.html in a browser
 2.